-- 1) Suppliers shall not engage in any form of corruption, such as offering money or benefits to stakeholders with the intent to influence decision makings.
+- 1) Suppliers shall not engage in any form of illegal activity, such as offering money or benefits to stakeholders with the intent to influence decision makings.
 Suppliers shall conduct periodic anti-corruption training for all employees, including management. - 2) Suppliers shall encourage their workers to report conflicts of interest and shall establish internal regulations and procedures to document and manage such reports. - 3) If a stakeholder offers money, suppliers shall politely refuse or return it.
-However, in the case of gifts, if the individual was unaware or if immediate refusal or return would be considered rude, suppliers shall report and handle it according to internal regulations. - 4) Suppliers shall use the company's tangible and intangible assets, including confidential information, solely for business activities and approved purposes.
-Suppliers shall prepare for potential loss, misuse, or theft of assets.
-The company's funds shall be used appropriately for their intended purpose, and misappropriation or acquisition of public funds through false documentation is prohibited. - 5) When appointing third parties such as brokers or consultants, suppliers shall ensure that suppliers do not resort to corrupt practices like bribing.
-If a third party offers a bribe for the benefit of the company and the supplier knew or could have known about it, the supplier may be held responsible.
+However, in the case of gifts, if the individual was unaware or if immediate refusal or return would be considered rude, suppliers shall report and handle it according to internal regulations.

-3 ISO has published the ISO 37001 Anti-Bribery Management System.
+&lt;sup>3 ISO has published the ISO 37001 Anti-Bribery Management System.
 To improve internal systems and gain customer trust, one can consider obtaining ISO 37001 certification.